 - WRITING 200: New Media Writing (3)

-3. One Upper-Level Writing Requirement course in major, which may also satisfy a major requirement (3-4)
+3. Two Upper-Level Writing Requirement courses, one of which may be shared with a major (3-4)

 Note: No course may be used to satisfy the requirements of more than one minor.
 In addition, only one minor requirement may be shared with a major requirement.